vuepress/docs/docs/guide/markdown.md

 You must have noticed that the number of lines is displayed on the left side of code blocks.

 You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config.
-Note: This requires highlighter plugin and theme support.

 **Input**